Italy Declaration of Presence: Full Legal Guide and Official PDF Form (2026)

 If the declaration is omitted by the holder of a residence permit from another EU country, they will not be expelled but sanctioned with a fine ranging from €103 to €309.

-Students and Declaration of Presence
+Students and declaration of presence

 Article 38 of the Immigration Law allows foreign students attending Italian branches of universities and university teaching institutes not to apply for a residence permit for stays of no more than 150 days.
 However, these students must comply with the declaration of presence requirement according to current legislation.